creoapp/documentation/docs/drafts/Toggle.md

 ```

 ### Most important properties
-Several UI aspects can be configured in the `Toggle` class but the `PROP1`, `PROP2`, and `PROP3` are the most populars to be configured.
+Several UI aspects can be configured in the `Toggle` class but the `selected` is the most popular to be configured.
 - `selected`: A Boolean value that determines the off/on state of the switch.
 This property allows you to retrieve and set (without animation) a value determining whether the UISwitch object is on or off.

 ### References